Natural killer cell: Tissue-resident NK cells

 Most of our current knowledge is derived from investigations of mouse splenic and human peripheral blood NK cells.
 However, in recent years tissue-resident NK cell populations have been described.
 These tissue-resident NK cells share transcriptional similarity to tissue-resident memory T cells described previously.
-However, tissue-resident NK cells are not necessarily of the memory phenotype, and in fact, majority of the tissue-resident NK cells functionally immature.
+However, tissue-resident NK cells are not necessarily of the memory phenotype, and in fact, the majority of the tissue-resident NK cells are functionally immature.
 These specialized NK-cell subsets can play a role in organ homeostasis.
 For example, NK cells are enriched in the human liver with a specific phenotype and take part in the control of liver fibrosis.
 Tissue-resident NK cells have also been identified in sites like bone marrow, spleen and more recently, in lung, intestines and lymph nodes.
 In these sites, tissue-resident NK cells may act as reservoir for maintaining immature NK cells in humans throughout life.

+Adaptive NK cells against leukemia targets

+Natural killer cells are being investigated as an emerging treatment for patients with acute myeloid leukemia (AML), and cytokine-induced memory-like NK cells have shown promise with their enhanced antileukemia functionality.
+It has been shown that this kind of NK cell has enhanced interferon-γ production and cytotoxicity against leukemia cell lines and primary AML blasts in patients.
+During a phase 1 clinical trial, five out of nine patients exhibited clinical responses to the treatment, and four patients experienced a complete remission, which suggests that these NK cells have major potential as a successful translational immunotherapy approach for patients with AML in the future.